What is Datscan (Ioflupane I 123 Injection)?

-DaTscan is a radioactive drug that is injected into your bloodstream to help take pictures of areas of your brain using a special camera (SPECT).
-If you are an adult with a movement difficulty that may be a parkinsonian syndrome (PS), your doctor may decide to do this imaging test using DaTscan contrast along with other medical tests to help decide if your movement difficulties are due to PS or a similar condition called essential tremor.
-Some types of PS are Parkinson's disease, multiple system atrophy, and progressive supranuclear palsy.
+DaTscan is a radioactive drug that is injected into your bloodstream to highlight areas of your brain so that images can be taken with a special camera (called a single-photon emission computed tomography [SPECT] camera).
+If you are an adult with a movement difficulty, your doctor may decide to order this imaging test, along with other medical tests, to help decide if your movement difficulties are due to a parkinsonian syndrome or a similar condition such as essential tremor.

 Types of parkinsonian syndromes are Parkinson’s disease, multiple system atrophy, and progressive supranuclear palsy.
 DaTscan cannot tell the difference between these parkinsonian syndromes.

 DaTscan is available only by prescription and must be ordered by your doctor.

 Important Risk and Safety Information About DaTscanYou should not be given DaTscan if: